JinkoSolar's June 2 SNEC launch was easy to read as a product event. It was also a supply-chain event.

 Localization"Is there a local factory?"Is the local facility real production, final assembly, licensing, or a service-and-distribution node?

-This is why china-solar-panel-import-duties-2026 matters as the main bridge.
+This is why US & EU Tariffs on Chinese Solar Panels 2026 matters as the main bridge.
 The question is no longer whether tariffs exist.
 The question is whether the supplier's manufacturing map can survive customs, procurement, and financing review without surprises.

 "Local Manufacturing" Is Not One Thing